lindnerlars/ImpedanceAnalyzer/Readme.md

-Impedance Analyzer
-Author:  Lars Lindner

 This programm does a linear frequency sweep from 'freq_start' to 'freq_end' with 'freq_delta' using a GUI interface.

 It prints the numerical values of frequency [Hz], impedance [Ohm] and phase [deg] as a txt-file